seznam/slo-exporter/kubernetes/README.md

 # Kubernetes manifests

-These serve mostly as an example.
+These serve as an example.
 You will probably want to use kustomize or some other configuration/deployment tool.

 ## Workload type